jamesfiltness/webpack-2-code-splitting/README.md

 * Build for production environment [293a509](https://github.com/jamesfiltness/webpack-2-code-splitting/commit/293a509bae291792b8a52b3eaa53ffdf5a3e33b4)

 * Gzip bundles using Webpack's Compression plugin [39a0c45](https://github.com/jamesfiltness/webpack-2-code-splitting/commit/39a0c45f38a26dd5e3d3b06939f0796a9a5575f3).
 Further reducers file sizes but requires the server to be configured to serve gzipped assets.
-Nginx would be a good option for this.
+[I've used NGINX](https://github.com/jamesfiltness/webpack-2-code-splitting/blob/master/nginx.conf) for this.

 (Currently it seems there is an issue with the compression plugin not producing compressed versions of bundles that are dynamically imported.
 There is an open issue on github here: https://github.com/webpack-contrib/compression-webpack-plugin/issues/79)